iamanigeeit/DDW2023/learning-objectives/intro.md

 - Implement abstract data type for **Stack**, **Queue** using Object Oriented paradigm
 - **Apply** Stack and Queue for some applications
 - Implement Queue using double **Stack** and discuss implementation **impact** on computation time
+- Use object oriented programming to implement both data and computation

 ## Week 5: Searching Data